splunk/public-o11y-docs/apm/apm-spans-traces/trace-search.rst

 When to use Trace Analyzer
 =============================================

 Splunk Observability Cloud provides several tools for exploring application monitoring data.
 Trace Analyzer is suited to scenarios where high cardinality, high granularity searches and explorations are required for researching unknown or new issues.
+See :ref:`guideline-cardinality`.

 The following table presents what each APM tool is best suited for: